What Do You Mean I'm Not

 After a few minutes of keeping focused and repeating to yourself what you are doing, you will start to experience a feeling of well-being and peace.

 All stresses and worries may seem past or worthless.
 This is because your awareness of the immediate reality increases, leaving no room for thoughts about any other thing than the immediate present.

 This can also be done through your senses.
 Follow the link for a useful tip for living in the present.

 You can also try this useful phrase to step out of thought.

 Keep focused.
 You are living in the present.
 You can learn how to use positive thinking in everyday life.

-Talk to yourself positively in between telling yourself what you are doing.
-Say "This is me brushing my teeth" (for instance), followed by "I am calm and experiencing the present", "This is me brushing my teeth", "I feel good and relaxed".
+For example: "This is me brushing my teeth", "I am calm and experiencing the present", "This is me brushing my teeth", "I feel good and relaxed".

-It allows you to focus on this present moment rather than letting your mind play with hypothetical events.
+This technique allows you to focus on this present moment rather than letting your mind create hypothetical events.
 It silences all unnecessary worries and anxieties.

 When practiced regularly, this technique gives you the chance of being more aware of who you are, where you are, and what you are doing.

 There is a very good program that improves your ability to be aware of the present moment by simply listening to certain sound tracks daily: it is Holosync.
-This program literally increases your mental abilities when followed as directed.
-Find out more about Holosync.
+This program increases your mental abilities when followed as directed.
+Find out more about Holosync by following this link.